-- 1.1 The concept of Local Performance & Scrutiny (LPS) Committees was recommended to the Shadow Authority on 23 October 2015.
+- 1.1 The concept of Local Performance & Scrutiny Committees was recommended to the Shadow Authority on 23 October 2015.
 The principle was to provide a mechanism for ensuring local accountability, focus and on-going support for matters relating to the geographical areas of the five constituent local authorities.
-At their meeting on 23 June 2016, Members of the Dorset & Wiltshire Fire and Rescue Authority (the Authority) approved the process for running the LPS Committees. - 1.2 This meeting also approved the agenda for running these LPS Committee meetings.
+At their meeting on 23 June 2016, Members of the Dorset & Wiltshire Fire and Rescue Authority (The Authority) approved the process for running of the Local Performance & Scrutiny Committees. - 1.2 This meeting also approved the agenda for the running of these Local Performance & Scrutiny Committee meetings.
 This agenda explains that performance for each quarter will be scrutinised and approved by Members.